thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 One of the first sharding proposals for modern blockchain was ELASTICO [5].
 Similar approaches, such as early sharding proposals for Bitcoin based on [Merklix trees](https://www.deadalnix.me/2016/11/06/using-merklix-tree-to-shard-block-validation/ )  and [Zillqua](https://docs.zilliqa.com/whitepaper.pdf ) share the same property of only focusing on one of the two components: state or transactions.
 This means they either improve transaction throughput or a node’s storage requirements, but not both.
 [Ethereum’s sharding solution](https://github.com/ethereum/wiki/wiki/Sharding-FAQs ) is still in active research.
 However, the goal of Ethereum sharding is to shard state, as well as transaction processing.
-In a linked list of blocks is sequential.
 Splitting up a Blockchain into different shards requires a more hierarchical approach.
 A number of individual chains are created, one for each shard.
 In order to maintain the overall chain, these shards need to somehow connect to the main chain.
 Ethereum introduces a hierarchy of four node types for this purpose:
-Super full-nodes maintain every collation and the main chain.
+1. Super full-nodes maintain every collation and the main chain.
 They also integrate collations from different shards into main chain blocks.
-Top-level nodes process the main chain and give access to all shards.
+2. Top-level nodes process the main chain and give access to all shards.
-Single-shard-nodes are the same as top-level nodes, but also maintain all the collations of their particular shard.
+3. Single-shard-nodes are the same as top-level nodes, but also maintain all the collations of their particular shard.
-Light nodes only maintain block headers from the main chain but can request state from different shards when required.
+4. Light nodes only maintain block headers from the main chain but can request state from different shards when required.

 In a sharded system following this model, blocks are valid when the transactions in all included collations are valid.
 Additionally, all collations need to be signed by a certain percentage of collators, typically two thirds.

 ### Challenges and Trade-offs